liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ### Site Templates Example [](id=site-templates-example-liferay-portal-6-2-user-guide-03-en)

-Suppose we need to create the following three sites for Nose-ster's internal
-use: Engineering, Marketing, and Legal.
+Suppose we need to create the following three sites for the Lunar Resort's internal use: Engineering, Marketing, and Legal.
 These should be private sites that are only accessible to members of these respective departments.
 We could design each site separately but can save ourselves some work if we create a site template to use instead.

 To create a site template, navigate to the Control Panel and click *Site Templates*.
 Then click *Add* and enter a name for your template: we'll use